NEW! Updated guidance and application deadline

 When you are ready to apply

-You also need to send us one supporting document.
+You also need to send us one supporting document (see below).
 Once you have submitted your application, we will email you with instructions to upload your supporting document.
 This is an automated email so please only send your supporting document.

 - A month by month cashflow forecast for your organisation covering at minimum the period for which you are applying for funding.
 By cashflow we mean a document showing the flow of income and expenditure you anticipate.
 You must include notes to explain the assumptions you are making regarding any reasonably anticipated income from any other emergency funding sources and expectations about re-opening sites to visitors.